Easy Chinese Steamed Fish

 Ingredients, Substitutions & Adjustments

 - Cod – Any kind of delicate white fish should work for this recipe.
 I personally love the flavor of cod, so that’s what I got!
-Other options are sea bass, halibut, and tilapia.
+Other options I’ve tried with this recipe and loved are sea bass, halibut, and tilapia.

-- Soy sauce – Adds yummy umami flavor to the fish.
-To make this dish gluten free, use tamari as a substitute.
+- Soy sauce – To make this dish gluten free, use tamari as a substitute.
 I’ve tested this recipe with tamari, and it tastes just as good!

 How to make Chinese steamed fish